TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 For ItsyBitsy M0 and M4 boards, the external on-board SPI flash memory is used; for ATmega32U4 and RP2040, the EEPROM is used (in the 2040's case, a simulated EEPROM provided by the USB stack that actually writes to program flash space, but is considered EEPROM nonetheless).

-#### Processing Mode
+#### Test Mode
-TODO: being implemented in G4A-GUI.

-The Processing mode is intended for use with the [SAMCO Processing sketch](https://github.com/samuelballantyne/IR-Light-Gun/tree/master/Samco_4IR_Beta/Samco_4IR_Processing_Sketch_BETA).
-Download [Processing](processing.org) and the 4IR processing sketch.
-The Processing sketch lets you visually see the IR points as seen by the camera.
-This is very useful aligning the camera when building your light gun and for testing that the camera tracks all 4 points properly, as well as observing possible reflections.
+The Test Mode is intended for use with [GUN4ALL-GUI v1.1 (Inuwaka)](https://github.com/SeongGino/GUN4ALL-GUI/releases/tag/v1.1), which contains a reimplementation of the [SAMCO Processing sketch](https://github.com/samuelballantyne/IR-Light-Gun/tree/master/Samco_4IR_Beta/Samco_4IR_Processing_Sketch_BETA).
+Test Mode lets you visually see the IR points as seen by the camera.
+This is very useful for aligning the camera when building your light gun, and for testing that the camera tracks all 4 points properly, as well as observing possible reflections.

 ## Technical Details & Assorted Errata